 Photo: Antonia Charalambous

 Panagia Karmiotissa is an abandoned monastery, located to the northwest of Polemidia.
 The chapel is dedicated to Virgin Mary Eleousa and was built in the 14th century by the Carmelite monks.
 The church is single-aisled, with no arch and with a rectangular shape.
 In one of the canopies of the western wall of the church, the form of a Carmelite monk is distinguished, which, unfortunately, is damaged by the ears and the nose.
 To the north of the church there is a cave that in its depths you can find the Holy Water of the Virgin Mary.
 Many Christians come with faith and take some of the holy water with them.
-Each year, on Tuesday of the Lambris, Panagia Karmiotissa operates and celebrates, and a number of faithful Christians come to worship here.
+Each year, on Holy Tuesday, Panagia Karmiotissa operates and celebrates, and a number of faithful Christians come to worship here.

 Photo: Giannakis Papanastasiou